korgoth1/docs.rspamd.com/docs/modules/multimap.md

 * `prefilter` - defines if the map is used in [prefilter mode](#pre-filter-maps)
 * `action` - for prefilter maps defines action set by map match
 * `regexp` - set to `true` if your map contain [regular expressions](#regexp-maps)
+* `glob` - set to `true` if your map contains glob patterns instead of literal strings
 * `symbols` - array of symbols that this map can insert (for key-value pairs), [learn more](#multiple-symbol-maps).
 Please bear in mind, that if you define this attribute, your map must have entries in form `key<spaces>value` to match a specific symbol.
+* `dynamic_symbols` - set to `true` to automatically register symbols found in the map at load time (useful when symbol names are unknown/dynamic)
+* `disable_multisymbol` - set to `true` to disable multi-symbol mode and always use the main rule symbol, adding matched values as options instead
 * `score` - score of the symbol (can be redefined in the `metric` section)
 * `description` - map description
 * `message` - message returned to MTA on prefilter reject action being triggered
+* `message_func` - a Lua function string that returns a custom message for prefilter actions; receives `(task, symbol, opt)` as arguments
 * `group` - group for the symbol (can be redefined in `metric`)
 * `require_symbols` - expression of symbols that have to match for a specific message: [learn more](#conditional-maps)
 * `filter` - match specific part of the input (for example, email domain): [here](#map-filters) is the complete definition of maps filters
 * `extract_from` - attribute extracts values of the sender/recipient from the SMTP dialog or the From/To header.
 To achieve this, set the value to `smtp`, `mime`, or `both` to match both sources.
 It's important to note that `extract_from` is solely utilized in conjunction with the `from` or `rcpt` map [type](#map-types).
+* `multi` - set to `true` to match all possible regexp/glob entries in the map, not just the first match
+* `one_shot` - set to `true` to limit scoring to a single match (useful with content maps that may match multiple parts)
 * `combinator` - (from version 3.14.1) for selector-type maps, specifies how multiple selector results should be combined.
 Available values: `string` (default, concatenate with delimiter), `array` (flatten into array), `object` (convert pairs to key-value object).
 See [Selector Combinators](#selector-combinators) for details.

 When using header maps, it is essential to specify the exact `header` by utilizing the header option.